Adiabatic Hydrodynamization and the Emergence of Attractors: a Unified Description of Hydrodynamization in Kinetic Theory: Scaling and adiabaticity

 where because of the dilute limit we in fact have $\frac{\partial I_a}{\partial \tau} = 0$.
 Then we can seek to minimize the LHS of the adiabaticity condition \eqref{eq:adiabaticityn0}, namely $\delta_A^{(0)}$, by using our ability to choose the one remaining free rescaling parameter $D(\tau)$.
 We do so by choosing $\frac{\partial \delta}{\partial \tau}$ to minimize $||\partial_\tau \ket{0_R}||^2\equiv\Bra{0}_R\overleftarrow{\partial_\tau}\partial_\tau\Ket{0}_R$.
 From \eqref{eq:partial-tau-phi0}, this means that we choose

 Additionally, for any state

 the coefficients evolve according to

 Using this framework, we can numerically solve for the evolution of the system (through its basis coefficients) and the maximally adiabatic frame $A(\tau),D(\tau)$ by explicitly writing the numerical values of the truncated effective Hamiltonian matrix at each time.
 Some additional specifics of the numerical implementation of the system evolution are detailed in Appendix \ref{sec:earlynumerical}.
 In this manner we can solve for an optimally adiabatic choice of time-dependent rescalings $A(\tau)$ and $D(\tau)$ and simultaneously solve for the evolution of the distribution function.

-An example result of this procedure is shown in Figure \ref{fig:moneyplot}; without dynamical rescaling it is not clear that the AH interpretation holds, but using the adiabaticity-maximizing rescaling, it becomes clear that the ground state dominates on approximately the same time scale as the thermalization of the system in the rescaled picture.
+An example result of this procedure is shown in Figure \ref{fig:moneyplot}.
+We use the initial condition

+that we have chosen somewhat arbitrarily and that is intended only as an example in which the evolution begins far from the time-dependent ground state, not as a representation of some physical system.
+Without dynamical rescaling it is not clear that the AH interpretation holds, but using the adiabaticity-maximizing rescaling, it becomes clear that the ground state dominates on approximately the same time scale as the thermalization of the system in the rescaled picture.
 The instantaneous ground state that we can identify from the state at the initial time using the maximally adiabatic scaling frame (which we identify without using prior knowledge of the equilibrium solution beyond the choice of basis) proves to be the attractor solution for this system, as we hypothesized in the introduction to this Section.
 Importantly, unlike in the case considered by BSY~\cite{Brewer:2022vkq}, the rescaled eigenstates are still time-dependent and although we have found an adiabatic rescaling meaning that the adiabaticity condition {\it is} satisfied it is not satisfied trivially via its LHS vanishing as in BSY.
 This is a promising initial demonstration of the broad applicability of the adiabatic framework.